jvde-github/AIS-catcher/README.md

 - Several fixes to cmake-file
 - Dockerfile moved to Debian-slim from Alpine to resolve workflow and compatibility issues
 - Initial SoapySDR support (remains to be further tested and refined).
 Only available when build with ```make soapysdr-only``` or with ```cmake .. -DSOAPYSDR=ON```.
+- We have set up a Github workflow to automatically build windows binaries for AIS-catcher (with full functionality), see the Actions menu.
+The built includes recent versions of the SDR libraries which contain improvement in stability for Windows systems (instead of relying on VCPKG builds), see also [these commits](https://github.com/jvde-github/rtl-sdr).

 Version **0.35**: smaller fixes and improvements and unlocking support for SDRPlay RSP1 and RSPDX.
 For details see [Releases](https://github.com/jvde-github/AIS-catcher/releases).

 ## Usage